tanaybasak/designsystem/README.md

   | Forms | XX |

  # How to use?
-  1) Install parceljs
+  1) Install parceljs:
   npm install -g parcel-bundler

-  2) Install rest of the dependecies by running the following command at the root of the folder npm install
+  2) Install rest of the dependecies by running the following command at the root of the folder: npm install

-  3) Run Localhost by
+  3) Run Localhost by:
   parcel index.html or npm run dev

-  4) Build
+  4) Build:
   npm run build

 # Guidelines for writting SCSS